sarahelizgray/get_down_with_git/README.md

 # How it Improves Your Workflow
 * Check out the log, see that you've left yourself some notes
-* Gives you lots of beak points. 'git reset' to previous working commit.
+* Gives you lots of break points. 'git reset' to previous working commit.

 ## Git Log
 |Git Command       |Summary     |